Keadue Rovers F.C.

-Keadue Rovers Football Club is a football club based in Keadue, County Donegal, currently playing in the Premier Division in the Donegal Junior League.
+Keadue Rovers Football Club is an Irish association football club based in Keadue, County Donegal.
+The club's senior men's team competes in the Premier Division of the Donegal Junior League.

-Founded in 1896, Keadue play their home games at Central Park.
-Nicknamed "The Gulls", Keadue played their first match against Mullaghduff Celtic in early May 1896.
-The club also participated in the first season of the Donegal Junior League.
+Nicknamed "The Gulls", Keadue play their home games at Central Park.
 Keadue are the most successful club in the history of the Donegal Junior League.

 The club's most famous past player is Packie Bonner, who signed for Celtic at the age of 18.
+Denis Bonner, Packie Bonner's twin brother, is a former player and centre-half who later signed for Galway United and Sligo Rovers.

-Other famous sons to don the clubs famous candy stripes were Dennis Bonner Galway United, Tony Boyle, All Ireland winner with Donegal in 1992, Adrian Hanlon, All Ireland winner in 2012, Adrian Sweeney, Martin Ferry (formerly of Ayr United and Limavady United),Brian Proctor (formerly of Arranmore Utd) ,Lee Boyle (formerly of Aston Villa) and Mark Forker (formerly of Hearts and Finn Harps), Carl McHugh, who captained Motherwell to the 2018 Scottish Cup Final, and played for Bradford City in the 2013 English League Cup Final.
-Other names synonymous with the club are its most successful manager, Manus McCole, and groundskeeper, Anthony "Dutch" Doherty.
+Other players to don the club's candy stripes include Tony Boyle, an All-Ireland winner with Donegal in 1992, Adrian Hanlon, All-Ireland winner in 2012, Adrian Sweeney, Martin Ferry (formerly of Ayr United and Limavady United), Lee Boyle (formerly of Aston Villa) and Mark Forker (formerly of Hearts and Finn Harps), Carl McHugh, who captained Motherwell to the 2018 Scottish Cup Final, and played for Bradford City in the 2013 English League Cup Final.
+Other names synonymous with the club are its most successful manager, Manus McCole, and groundskeeper Anthony "Dutch" Doherty.

-The club celebrated its centenary in 1996 with Celtic playing a game at Central Park.
-They also made the step up to intermediate level, leaving the Donegal Junior League and joining the Ulster Senior League.
-However, after more than a decade in the intermediate competition, they withdrew in 2008.
-In 2021, Keadue played the first game on their new pitch adjacent to the old pitch in Central Park.
 In August 2023, the club started work on an extension to the clubhouse to facilitate the rapidly growing number of players at the club.